lucasubitoni/Reinforcement_Learning_Project_PhD_course/README.md

 The code ("main.ipynb") is meant to work on Google Colab (last check: 28th June 2024).
 The setup of the Jupyter Notebook is subdivided in the following sections:

-- <b>Install packages</b>: it installs the necessary packages (including Mujoco) and loads the RL_project folder (which you can download in the GitHub repository) from your Google Drive account.
+- <b>Install packages</b>: it installs the necessary packages (including MuJoCo) and loads the RL_project folder (which you can download from this GitHub repository) from your Google Drive account.
 A script from the imitation Python library is corrected

 - <b>General functions</b>: definition of Python functions useful throughout the code